Please, read it up to end!

 After installing the driver and connecting the interface to the computer, a device “STM Virtual Com Port” should appear in the Ports section.
 The port will be assigned a number, for example COM3, as in the screenshot below.
 The port number will need to be entered in the CARBUS Analyzer program when connecting to the interface, so remember this number.

-Then unpack the downloaded archive.
+Unpack the downloaded archive.

 Configure CARBUS Analyzer and CAN bus interface

 Device type – CH-P(Dual channel CAN\LIN)

 Device mode – CAN Dual channel mode